dylanburkey/Dylanburkey.box/src/content/blog/inclusive-design-in-web3.md

 Failure is a teacher, not an end point.
 If we’re willing to admit our mistakes, we create the perfect backdrop for growth and improvement.
 I’ve had my fair share of failures, but one particular experience while designing an accessible video player opened my eyes to areas I had previously overlooked in Web3 inclusive design.

 ## Learning from Failure: The Video Player Case Study

-We were contracted to build a custom video player that would be an accessibility triumph.
-The organization we worked with had a highly specific audience: users who were visually impaired.
+I was contracted to build a custom video player that would be an accessibility triumph.
+The organization that my friend we worked with had a highly specific audience: users who were visually impaired.
 Our goal was not just to make it "usable" for them, but to ensure a truly inclusive and fully accessible experience.
 We carried our prior successes, our knowledge, and our confidence into the project.
 But we missed something critical.

 We thought we had created a player that would meet all accessibility standards.
 Technically, we had.
 But during the development process—and more importantly, during usability testing—we realized we had crucial gaps.
 The player was nearly accessible, but it was not *truly* inclusive.